Helix Nebula

 The Helix Nebula (also known as NGC 7293 or Caldwell 63) is a planetary nebula (PN) located in the constellation Aquarius.
-Discovered by Karl Ludwig Harding, probably before 1824, this object is one of the closest of all the bright planetary nebulae to Earth.
+Discovered by Karl Ludwig Harding, most likely before 1824, this object is one of the closest of all the bright planetary nebulae to Earth.
 The distance, measured by the Gaia mission, is 655±13 light-years.
-It is similar in appearance to the Cat's Eye Nebula and the Ring Nebula, whose size, age, and physical characteristics are similar to the Dumbbell Nebula, varying only in its relative proximity and the appearance from the equatorial viewing angle.
+It is similar in appearance to the Cat's Eye Nebula and the Ring Nebula, whose size, age, and physical characteristics are in turn similar to the Dumbbell Nebula, differing only in their relative proximity and the appearance from the equatorial viewing angle.
 The Helix Nebula has sometimes been referred to as the "Eye of God" in pop culture, as well as the "Eye of Sauron".

 General information

 The Helix Nebula is an example of a planetary nebula, formed by an intermediate to low-mass star, which sheds its outer layers near the end of its evolution.
-Gases from the star in the surrounding space appear, from our vantage point, as if we are looking down a helix structure.
+Gases from the star in the surrounding space appear, from Earth's perspective, a helix structure.
 The remnant central stellar core, known as the central star (CS) of the planetary nebula, is destined to become a white dwarf star.
 The observed glow of the central star is so energetic that it causes the previously expelled gases to brightly fluoresce.

 The nebula is in the constellation of Aquarius, and lies about 650 light-years away, spanning about 0.8 parsecs (2.5 light-years).
 Its age is estimated to be 10600 +2300/−1200 years, based on the ratio of its size to its measured expansion rate of 31 km·s−1.

 Structure

 The Helix Nebula is thought to be shaped like a prolate spheroid with strong density concentrations toward the filled disk along the equatorial plane, whose major axis is inclined about 21° to 37° from our vantage point.
 The size of the inner disk is 8×19 arcmin in diameter (0.52 pc); the outer torus is 12×22 arcmin in diameter (0.77 pc); and the outer-most ring is about 25 arcmin in diameter (1.76 pc).
 The outer-most ring appears flattened on one side due to it colliding with the ambient interstellar medium.

-Expansion of the whole planetary nebula structure is estimated to have occurred in the last 6,560 years, and 12,100 years for the inner disk.
-Spectroscopically, the outer ring's expansion rate is 40 km/s, and about 32 km/s for the inner disk.
+Expansion of the whole planetary nebula structure is estimated to have occurred in the last 12,100 years, and 6,560 years for the inner disk.
+Spectroscopically, the inner disk's expansion rate is 40 km/s, and about 32 km/s for the outer ring.